 Pocket K No. 33: Communicating Crop Biotechnology

 Crop biotechnology, while merely one of the many possible scientific options to improve agricultural productivity, has triggered increased interest in its consistent and substantial benefits.
-About 16.7 million farmers in 29 countries have planted biotech crops spread across 160 million hectares (James, 2011).
+About 17 million farmers in 26 countries have planted biotech crops spread across 191.7 million hectares in 2018 (ISAAA, 2018).
 At the same time, it has sparked debate on its perceived risks and safety and is often caught in a maelstrom of controversy.
-Diverse issues like scientific, political, economic, ethical, cultural, and even religious viewpoints are being espoused by different stakeholders.
+Diverse issues such as scientific, political, economic, ethical, cultural, and even religious viewpoints are being espoused by different stakeholders.
 A focus on societal and ethical implications has made it a recurring and contentious public policy issue.

 Crucial therefore to balancing issues and concerns surrounding biotechnology is adequate science-based, authoritative information to enable various stakeholders to engage in an objective and transparent debate.
 Mutual understanding and dialogue will enable the global community to understand the attributes of crop biotechnology and assure acceptable by the public.

 To improve the understanding of biotechnology and how its products contribute to personal well-being, a strategic plan for public communications is important.
 Traynor et al. (2007) identify some specific objectives for public communication: make evident to decision makers that modern biotechnology can be an effective tool for increasing agricultural productivity, and thereby economic growth, without imposing unacceptable risk to the environment or human and animal health; and enable members of the public to make informed decisions about appropriate uses of biotechnology by providing accurate information about benefits, risks and impacts.

 Why is communication important?